Emburse Assurance Overview for Emburse Professional

 Trigger: Before a report is submitted for approval.

-Behavior: Supported checks run before submission.
-When expenses are flagged, the submitter will be required to review the flagged expenses and provide an explanation before continuing.
+Behavior: Pre-Submission checks run before submission.
+When expenses are flagged, the submitter will be required to review the flagged expenses and provide an explanation before submitting the expense for approval.
+The explanations provided will be visible to Approvers during the approval process.

 Step 2: Checks